-‘Fresh Prince’ Star Alfonso Ribiero Denied Fortnite Dance Copyright
+‘Fresh Prince’ Star Alfonso Ribiero Denied ‘Fortnite’ Dance Copyright

 — PlayStation LifeStyle by Mandatory (@PSLifeStyle) February 15, 2019

 2 Milly has argued that his likeness is being used without his permission.
-Epic countered by saying “he has not fought in a battle royale using weapons to kill opponents.”
+Epic countered by saying, “he has not fought in a battle royale using weapons to kill opponents.”

 On March 18, a hearing will be held concerning the motion to dismiss Ribeiro’s lawsuit.